jonescompneurolab/hnn-core/doc/how_to_create_releases.md

 1. Return to your `hnn-code` repository on the `master` branch in your terminal.
 2. Start to realize that this is a lot of steps.
 Maybe too many.
 3. Begin incrementing the version *again* to the *next development version*.
 You can do this via a personal branch then PR, or just do it as a single commit that you will later push to `upstream/master`.
-4. View the [TestPypi page here](https://test.pypi.org/project/hnn-core/#history) and [Pypi here](https://pypi.org/project/hnn-core/#history), and check to make sure that the next development version you want to use has not already been taken by an existing package.
+4. View the [TestPyPI page here](https://test.pypi.org/project/hnn-core/#history) and [PyPI here](https://pypi.org/project/hnn-core/#history), and check to make sure that the next development version you want to use has not already been taken by an existing package.
 It is possible for this to happen, due to the necessity to debug our package building pipeline, etc. Increment your next development version so it's higher.
 For example, if you just released version `0.4.4` but there is a pre-existing package for version `0.4.5dev1`, then you should prepare to increment the next development version to `0.4.5dev2`.
 5. Update `hnn_core/__init__.py` and `doc/conf.py` to use the next development version.
 You do NOT need to make any changes to `doc/_static/versions.json`.
 6. Add a new section to the top of `doc/whats_new.md` that says "Current", pushing the most recent version release notes downwards.
 7. Git add these three files, such as using: